dosemu2/dosemu2/doc/README.txt

 9.3.
 VxD support

-   By the time of writing this, DOSEMU does not have support for Windows ring-0 device drivers (VxD).
+   By the time of writing this, DOSEMU does not have support for Windows ring-0 device drivers (.vxd, .386).
 Fortunately, most of Windows 3.1 drivers are ring-3 ones (.drv), so you can easily install the Sound Blaster drivers, for instance.
 This is not the case with Windows 3.11.
    Its network drivers are ring-0 ones, so the native Winsock does not work.
 In order to get networking operational, you need to get the Trumpet Winsock package.
 Refer to chapter "Using Windows and Winsock" for more info on this.
      _________________________________________________________________

 9.4.
 DOS shell in Windows